MuonPi/muondetector/README.md

 ## TROUBLESHOOTING AND DEPENDENCIES:

+### Dependencies

 When trying to create a Makefile with qmake (qt version 5.7.1 on raspbian) there will probably be errors.
 To install just get it from repository with apt-get install:

 - "Project ERROR: unknown module(s) in QT: serialport" there is a missing library "libqt5serialport5-dev".
-- "Project ERROR: unknown module(s) in QT: quickwidgets" there is a missing library "qtdeclarative5-dev".
+- "Project ERROR: unknown module(s) in QT: quickwidgets" there is a missing library "c".
 - "Project ERROR: unknown module(s) in QT: svg" there is a missing library "libqt5svg5-dev".
 - You also need to install "libcrypto++-dev libcrypto++-doc libcrypto++-utils"
 - You also need to install "libqwt-qt5-dev" or "libqwt-dev".
 - You may also install "lftp" for uploading acquired data to our server.
 - For TDC7200 it may be required to manually add "dtoverlay=spi0-hw-cs" to /boot/config.txt

+Cheat-Sheet Cpoy&Past:

+`sudo apt get install qt5-default pyqt5-dev qt5-qmake libqt5serialport5-dev libqt5svg5-dev libqwt-qt5-dev libqwt-dev libcrypto++-dev libcrypto++-doc libcrypto++-utils libcrypto++-dev libcrypto++-doc libcrypto++-utils lftp libpaho-mqttpp`

+### Troubleshooting

+#### Version > 1.1.2

+It may be when starting for the first time that, if the daemon is not started as a service, the data folder structure cannot be written due to insufficient rights.
+Starting the daemon with sudo-er rights should be avoided.
+Here, the folder structure can be created by hand to solve the issue: copy paste the hashed folder name from the error output of the daemon when started without folder structure and create the folder with `sudo mkdir /var/muondetector/[Hashed Name]` with `notUploadedData` and `uploadedData` as sub-folders.
+Then, change the user rights with `sudo chown -R pi:pi /var/muondetector`.
+When restarted, the daemon should be able to write the data.

 ## RUNNING THE SOFTWARE